thanif/combined-corner-and-edge-detection/README.md

 Implementation of the paper "A COMBINED CORNER AND EDGE DETECTOR"

 The Moravec
-operator suffers from a number of problems; these are listed below, together with appropriate corrective
+corner detector suffers from a number of problems; these are listed below, together with appropriate corrective
 measures: